ipo-exe/abm-cue/docs/guide.md

 run_cue2d(s_fsim=file_simulation)

 ```
 > **Note**: the file of the script must be created in the same directory of the source code.

-### Running the model by using the GUI application

-An application with a simple Graphic User Interface is available to run the model.
-Data Management Tools are also available to setup the Agents and Places parameters files.

-To execute the app, [see here](https://github.com/ipo-exe/abm-cue/blob/main/docs/install_windows.md#5-execute-the-application-file) in the installation tutorial.

 ### The Places Map file